 |Ming||Xu||Core Staff, Assistant Professor||

-Dr. Xu is interested in developing and applying interdisciplinary system-based analytical tools to understand complex sustainability issues.
+Dr. Xu develops and applies interdisciplinary system-based analytical tools to understand complex sustainability issues.
+This includes industrial ecology approaches (e.g., environmental input-output analysis, life cycle analysis, material flow analysis) and complex systems modeling methods (e.g., agent-based modeling, complex network analysis).
 Current focus of research includes "big data" mining and visualization, environmental implications of emerging bioenergy and clean vehicle technologies, and environmental impacts of international trade.